wiredquill/SalesSummit-2020-files/SLESonRPi.md

 *Note 'which' is needed for the k3s install and 'sudo' is not installed by default

-    zypper in -y sudo which curl nmap git-core
+    zypper in -y sudo which curl nmap git-core bash-completion

 ### Change the Hostname - Please use your name as part of the hostname